Yancey1989/paddle-job/README.md

 Running PaddlePaddle distributed training job on Kubernetes cluster.

 ## Usage
+### Configuration
 ### Submit PaddleJob with Python Code
+  If you haven't configurated `kubectl`, do as this [tutorail](https://github.com/k8sp/tutorials/blob/develop/configure_kubectl.md) please.
 - Fetch Runtime information from env:
   - *trainer id*, the unique id for each trainer, you can fetch current trainer id from env `TRAINER_ID`
-  - *trainer count*, the trainer process count, you can fetch this from env `TRAINERS`
+  - *trainer count*, the trainer process count, you can fetch this one from env `TRAINERS`
 - Dist Reader Interface

-  You can implement a reader for reading data when the trainer is running on Kubernetes.
+  You can implement a `dist_reader` to reading data when the trainer is running on Kubernetes.
   An example implemention for dist reader creator:
   ```python
   def dist_reader(filename, trainers, trainer_id):